Azra Dawood

 About

-Azra Dawood, PhD is a historian, architect, curator, and educator.
-Her work focuses on built environments and art practices, studying these within both hyperlocal and global contexts.
-She is particularly drawn to topics related to cultural pluralism (as evident in sports), religion and secularism, empire and philanthropy, and the environment.
-Azra has practiced architecture in Karachi, Austin, and New York City.
-After receiving a doctorate in architectural history from MIT's History, Theory and Criticism of Architecture and Art program and the Aga Khan Program for Islamic Architecture she has taught at University of Houston, Bard College, and Pratt Institute.
+I am a historian, architect, curator, and educator.
+My work focuses on built environments and art practices, studying these within a global context.
+I am particularly drawn to topics related to cultural pluralism (as evident in sports), religion and secularism, and empire, philanthropy, and the environment.
+I have practiced architecture in Karachi, Austin, and New York City.
+After receiving a doctorate in architectural history from MIT's History, Theory and Criticism of Architecture and Art program and the Aga Khan Program for Islamic Architecture I taught history of architecture and architectural media at University of Houston, Bard College, and Pratt Institute.
+Currently, I am working on both academic and public-history projects.

-Azra is the curator of City of Faith: Religion, Activism, and Urban Space, which just closed at the Museum of the City of New York.
-She previously curated a web-based interactive timeline showing how the COVID-19 pandemic and 2020's Black Lives Matter protests transformed public space and life in NYC.
-Her curatorial work centers socially-engaged approaches to public history, and has been featured in The Washington Post, The New York Times, Hyperallergic, and other outlets.
-In Fall 2023, she was a Visiting Fellow at Bard Graduate Center.
+I have also curated multiple exhibitions.
+City of Faith: Religion, Activism, and Urban Space was on view from October 2022-2023 at Museum of the City of New York.
+Also at MCNY, I curated a web-based interactive timeline showing how the COVID-19 pandemic and 2020's Black Lives Matter protests transformed public space and life in NYC.
+Most recently, I have organized Water/Bodies: Sa'dia Rehman, an exhibition focusing on the human and environmental costs of dam construction globally.
+Water/Bodies is on view at the Loeb Art Center in Poughkeepsie till August 17, 2025.
+My curatorial work centers socially-engaged approaches to public history, and has been featured in The Washington Post, The New York Times, Hyperallergic, and other outlets.